zzzyyyy123/newsnow/README.md

 ***Elegant reading of real-time and hottest news***

+## Features
+- Elegant design for a pleasant reading experience, keeping you up-to-date with the latest and hottest news.
+- Supports Github login and data synchronization.
+- Default cache duration is 30 minutes.
+Logged-in users can force fetch the latest data.
+However, the scraping interval is adjusted based on the update frequency of the content sources (as fast as every two minutes) to save resources and prevent frequent scraping that could lead to IP bans.

 ## Deployment

 If login and caching are not required, you can directly deploy to platforms like Cloudflare Pages or Vercel.
 Just fork the repository and import it into the respective platform.